Skip to content

 “O People!
 Turn in repentance to Allah!”

-One acquires the two following benefits when he repents to Allah:
+One acquires the following two benefits when one repents to Allah:

 The First Benefit: